-Training in CEMs is performed end-to-end; similar to joint CBMs, the loss function consists of reconstruction losses for both the concept activations and the class label, weighted by a parameter $\lambda \geq 0$ as in \eqref{eq_loss_joint_CBMs}.
-To make such models more receptive to interventions (i.e. enhance the improvement in task performance after each intervention), they are exposed to interventions during training: each activation $\hat{c}_i$ is set to its ground-truth value $c_i$ with probability defined by a parameter $p_{int} \in (0,1)$.
+Training in CEMs is performed end-to-end.
+Similarly to joint CBMs, the loss function consists of reconstruction losses for both the concept activations and the class label, weighted by a parameter $\lambda \geq 0$ as in \eqref{eq_loss_joint_CBMs}.
+To make them more receptive to interventions (i.e. to realize any improvements in task performance upon intervention), CEMs are exposed to interventions during training: each activation $\hat{c}_i$ is set to its ground-truth value $c_i$ with probability defined by a parameter $p_{int} \in (0,1)$.

 Reasoning in CEMs takes place at the level of the vectors $\bm{\hat{c}^{w}}_i$, as opposed to CBMs where it is based on concept activations $\hat{c}_i$.
-However, as high-dimensional objects trained only to be predictive of concepts $c_i \in \{0,1\}$, the vectors $\bm{\hat{c}^{w}}_i \in \mathbb{R}^d$ are excessively flexible representations, capable of encoding an arbitrary amount of information about the task label.
-We demonstrate in Section \ref{sec_interpretability_CEMs} that this is the fundamental reason why CEMs generally fail to be interpretable for any choice of their hyperparameters.
-While \cite{CEMs} presents CEMs as interpretable models that resolve the accuracy-interpretability trade-off, they still adhere to this trade-off in favour of accuracy, effectively sacrificing interpretability.
+As high-dimensional objects trained only to be predictive of concepts $c_i \in \{0,1\}$, the vectors $\bm{\hat{c}^{w}}_i \in \mathbb{R}^d$ are expressive representations capable of encoding large amounts of information about the task label.
+We demonstrate in Section \ref{sec_interpretability_CEMs} that this additional task-relevant information is the main driver of task performance.
+While \cite{CEMs} present CEMs as interpretable models that resolve the accuracy-interpretability trade-off, we argue that they are still affected by this trade-off: indeed, they favour accuracy over interpretability.
 Although requiring a case-by-case evaluation, other CEM-based architectures, such as \cite{IntCEMs, Hulp24, EvidentialCBMs24, SemisupervisedCBM24, VLG_CBM24}, are likely to face similar interpretability challenges.